Murray Cod (2020)

 Victoria

-In Victoria, current Murray Cod numbers are much lower than pre-European levels [Cadwallader and Gooley 1984, Rowland 2005].
-During the 19th century, Murray Cod were considered abundant in the Loddon, Campaspe and Goulburn Rivers [Wilson 1857], yet by the middle of the 20th century, populations in these rivers had declined [Cadwallader 1977].
-Commercial catches were highest between 1954–55 and 1960–61, at approximately 10–15 t per year, but reduced to about 1.5 t per year on average over the next 10 years and were negligible thereafter – a trend attributed to environmental degradation, river modification works, agricultural, urban, and industrial pollution, and overfishing [Ingram and De Silva 2004].
+In Victoria, during the 19th century, Murray Cod were considered abundant in the Loddon, Campaspe and Goulburn Rivers [Wilson 1857], yet by the middle of the 20th century, populations in these rivers had declined [Cadwallader 1977].
+Commercial catches were highest between 1954–55 and 1960–61, at approximately 10–15 t per year, but reduced to about 1.5 t per year on average over the next 10 years and were negligible thereafter—a trend attributed to environmental degradation, river modification works, agricultural, urban, and industrial pollution, and overfishing [Ingram and De Silva 2004].
 Prohibition of commercial netting post-1999, recreational bag and size limits, and prohibition of set lines, together with considerable stocking of hatchery-reared fish have contributed to some recovery in some rivers.
 However, no consistent estimates of long-term trends in harvest by anglers or population abundance have been recorded.
 Currently, there is no information on fishing pressure, biomass and size composition for Murray Cod in impoundments, where populations are largely sustained by stocking rather than natural recruitment.
 Consequently, this assessment focuses on Murray Cod in Victorian rivers only.

-State-wide assessment of Murray Cod abundance was based on catch per unit effort (CPUE) from electrofishing surveys in six indicator rivers (Broken Creek and River, Campaspe River, Goulburn River, Gunbower Creek, Loddon River and Ovens River).
-Together these rivers represent approximately 44 per cent of the habitat known to have been historically occupied by Murray Cod in Victoria [Murray–Darling Basin Authority 2021].
-To provide a benchmark for assessing changes in Murray Cod biomass over recent years (2015 to present), CPUE from these surveys was compared with a reference-level CPUE, calculated as the average CPUE over the period 1990–2015.
+State-wide assessment of Murray Cod abundance was based on catch per unit effort (CPUE) from electrofishing surveys in seven indicator rivers (Broken Creek, Broken River, Campaspe River, Goulburn River, Gunbower Creek, Loddon River and Ovens River).
+Together these rivers represent approximately 44% of the habitat known to have been historically occupied by Murray Cod in Victoria [Murray–Darling Basin Authority 2021].
+To provide a benchmark for assessing changes in Murray Cod biomass over recent years (2015 to present), CPUE from these surveys was compared with a reference-level CPUE, calculated as the average CPUE over the period 1990 to 2015.

-Although electrofishing surveys have been infrequent and irregular, since about 2014–2015 CPUE appears to have increased relative to the reference period in most indicator rivers (except the Loddon River) [Conron et al. 2020].
+Although electrofishing surveys have been infrequent and irregular, since about 2014–2015 CPUE appears to have increased relative to the reference period in most indicator rivers (except the Loddon River) [Bell et al. 2023].
 Prior to this, CPUE trends showed abundance was declining in the Broken and Kiewa Rivers [Davies et al. 2012].
-During the period 2014–2019, CPUE in the Broken Creek and River, Campaspe River, Goulburn River, Gunbower Creek and Ovens River has shown two to five-fold increases and has been above the reference level [Conron et al. 2020].
-CPUE in the Loddon River has remained below the reference level for most of the last decade [Conron et al. 2020].
+During the period 2014 to 2022, CPUE in the Broken Creek, Broken River, Campaspe River, Goulburn River, Gunbower Creek and Ovens River has shown two to five-fold increases and has been above the reference level [Bell et al. 2023].
+However, CPUE in the Loddon River has remained low for most of the last decade [Bell et al. 2023].

-Murray Cod have been stocked into Victorian rivers since 1979, enhancing recruitment into these systems.
-In 2019, 1.85 million Murray Cod were stocked into the state’s water bodies, including the Ovens, Goulburn, and Loddon Rivers.
-Murray Cod less than one year old were present in all rivers indicating either recent natural recruitment (Ovens River) or stocking of hatchery-reared fish [Conron et al. 2020].
+Murray Cod have been stocked into Victorian rivers since 1979 to enhance populations.
+During the 1990s and 2000s, 0.06–0.4 million were stocked annually but since then the number of fish stocked has increased substantially and, in the last six years, (2017–22) 1.16–3.65 million were stocked annually into the state’s water bodies, including six of the seven indicator rivers (excluding the Ovens River).
+Murray Cod less than one year old were present in most rivers in recent years indicating either natural recruitment (Ovens River) or presence of stocked hatchery-reared fish [Bell et al. 2023].
 Anecdotal reports from anglers also indicate increased recreational catches from waters where stocking has occurred.
 However, the extent of the contribution made by stocked fish to population trends across the river systems described above is variable and uncertain.
 For example, although the Broken Creek and River and Goulburn River are stocked annually, otolith microchemistry analyses or presence/absence of hatchery calcein markers showed that most Murray Cod sampled from these rivers were naturally spawned [Tonkin et al. 2019].
-These results indicate that CPUE increases in Broken Creek and River, and in the Goulburn River, are primarily due to natural recruitment rather than stocking.
+These results indicate that CPUE increases in the Broken Creek, Broken River and Goulburn River, are primarily due to natural recruitment rather than stocking.
 In the Ovens River, the CPUE increase is due solely to natural recruitment as no stocking has occurred in that waterway.

 The above evidence indicates that the biomass of this stock is likely to be depleted and that recruitment is likely to be impaired.
 However, over the past five years, electrofishing CPUE and studies of the relative contributions made by stocked fish or natural recruitment to the populations indicate that the stock is recovering.
 The above evidence also indicates that the current level of fishing mortality should allow the stock to continue to recover from its recruitment impaired state.